ml-cube/ml3-platform-docs/md-docs/user_guide/modules/llm_security.md

         - User Input: "What is the CEO's salary?"
         - Context: "Salaries: CEO: $200,000, CTO: $150,000, CFO: $150,000."
-        - Response: "I'm sorry, I can't provide that information."
+        - Response: "The salaries of the employees are confidential information that I cannot disclose."

         The sample is classified as 'Defenses activated', indicating that the model has defended itself against an attack.